Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT

 The Harmlessness Training Dataset consists of pairs of safe and unsafe responses to harmful questions, training guardrails to correctly classify each response as SAFE or UNSAFE.
 For effective training, we selected distinguishable safe responses and clearly unsafe responses, maintaining balanced distribution across each risk category to ensure comprehensive performance.
 For example, when prompted about harming specific groups, refusing responses should be classified as SAFE, while responses providing detailed cyberattack procedures should be classified as UNSAFE.

 Considering production environments, all UNSAFE responses maintain the same label for prefixes after the first risk signal appears, while SAFE cases maintain all prefix intervals as SAFE.
-This is to remove cases violating cumulativity (§\ref{subsec:tg-sft}).
+This removes cases that violate monotonicity (§\ref{subsec:tg-sft}).
 Category-wise prefix distributions were balanced through downsampling to be equal within SAFE and UNSAFE labels.
 Table~\ref{tab:train_distribution_combined} shows the category-wise composition of the Harmlessness Training Dataset in both full-text and prefix units, along with the actual sample size used for harmlessness training.
-This Harmlessness Training Dataset is completely separate from the evaluation-only dataset reported in §\ref{subsec:datasets}, and no resampling or filtering applied to the Harmlessness Evaluation Dataset.
+This Harmlessness Training Dataset is completely separate from the evaluation-only dataset reported in §\ref{subsec:datasets}, and no resampling or filtering was applied to the Harmlessness Evaluation Dataset.